 Of course, this doesn’t mean you have to be crippled by your pain, either.
 There are basically two ends of the extreme in dealing with pain: one end is to try to be tough and completely ignore it, and the other end is to be terrified of it and let it dictate what you do and don’t do.

 When I was a runner in high school, I was far too influenced by the people around me who placed an emphasis on “no pain, no gain.”
 (There were a lot of things wrong with the running culture at my high school—a subject for another day).
-The mindset that it was good to block out pain and keep going eventually led me to develop compartment syndrome, the injury that ended my running career, and left me unable to walk or stand up for very long until I had surgery a few years later.
+The mindset that it was good to block out pain and keep going eventually led me to develop compartment syndrome, the injury that ended my running career, and left me unable to walk or stand up for prolonged amounts of time until I had surgery a few years later.

 After developing this injury, I of course went all the way to the opposite end of the spectrum.
 I blamed myself for not listening to my body, and felt as though my injury could have been preventable.
 I freaked out every time something hurt, an approach that also ended up being counterproductive.
 I mean, it’s good to be careful, but now that I understand that I have issues with central sensitization, I realize that not every pain is worth freaking out over.